h2oai/h2o-3/h2o-docs/src/product/data-science/eif.rst

 -  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional, Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant training columns, since no information can be gained from them.
-This option is enabled by default.
+This option defaults to true (enabled).

--  `ntrees <algo-params/ntrees.html>`__: (Required) Specify the number of trees.
+-  `ntrees <algo-params/ntrees.html>`__: (Required) Specify the number of trees (defaults to 50).

 -  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for model training.
-Use 0 to disable.
+This option is set to 0 (disabled) by default.

 -  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
+This option defaults to -1 (time-based random number).

 -  `build_tree_one_node <algo-params/build_tree_one_node.html>`__: Specify whether to run on a single node.
 This is suitable for small datasets as there is no network overhead but fewer CPUs are used.
+This value is disabled by default.

 -  `sample_size <algo-params/sample_size.html>`__: The number of randomly sampled observations used to train each Extended Isolation Forest tree.
 This value defaults to 256.